stevedekorte/strvct.net/README.md

 A notable feature of the Tiles is their ability to generate summaries that reflect deeper levels of the hierarchy.
 This is controlled by annotations on the Tiles' slots, which dictate whether or not sub-item summaries should be included.
 This provides a powerful way to condense information, giving users a quick overview of nested structures without requiring deep navigation.
 -->

-### Tiles Stack
+### Tile Stacks

-Tiles are composed into scrollable stack views.
-Stack views support:

-- flexible orientation (top-to-bottom or left-to-right)
-- gestures for:

-  - adding (tap-empty-area, pinch-apart tiles<!--, pull-down-from-top, pull-up-from-bottom-->)
-  - removing (swipe-left)
-  - reordering (tap-hold to drag-and-drop)
-  - developer inspection (option-tap)

-Tile Stacks views could also be implemented to grid or other layout patterns, but this is currently not supported.
-Note: the UI framework supports it's own gesture handling which unifies mouse and touch events.
+**Tile Stacks** are scrollable stacks of Tiles which support flexible orientation, and gestures for adding, removing, reordering tiles.
+Optional support for grid or outline layout patterns could be added, but these are not currently supported.
+These views are used to present the subnodes of a domain object.

 <diagram>
-Tiles Stack
+Tile Stack
 <object type="image/svg+xml" data="docs/tiles.svg" style="width: 100%; height: auto;">[SVG diagram]</object>
 </diagram>

 ### Master-Detail Views

-The user interface is composed of nested master-detail views, each of which presents a domain object.
-Each master view presents the subnodes of the domain object as a scrollable set of tile views.
-The detail view presents the domain object for the selected tile.
-Master views support optional header and footer views which can be used to flexibly implement features like search, message input, or group actions.
+Master-detail views, each of which presents a domain object.
+Each master view presents the subnodes of the domain object as a **Tile Stack** with optional header and footer views which can be used to flexibly implement features like search, message input, or group actions.
+The detail view presents the domain object for the selected tile (which itself may be a master-detail view).

 <diagram>
 Master-Detail View